Grove Collaborative

 How many dryer balls per load?

-The number of dryer balls you use can be determined by the size of the laundry load you are drying.
+The number of dryer balls needed is determined by the size of your laundry load.

 • For small to medium-sized loads, 3 balls should get the job done.